SaimMahmoodRamday/Distributed-Medical-Search-Engine/README.md

 # 🧠 Distributed Medical Search Engine

 This project is an AI-powered distributed search engine designed to help clinicians and researchers efficiently explore large-scale medical literature.
-It intelligently retrieves and summarizes/explains articles on generic level for non-professionals using advanced LLM capabilities, streamlining the information overload problem in healthcare research.
+It retrieves and summarizes/explains articles on generic level for non-professionals using LLM , streamlining the information overload problem in healthcare research.
+As it follows distributed architecture it is very time efficient.

 ---

 ## 📌 Features

 - 🔍 Fast and intelligent medical search engine with various custom filters
-- 🧠 Real-time abstractive summarization using Gemini LLM
+- 🧠 Real-time abstractive summarization/generic explanation using Gemini LLM
 - 🗃️ Distributed architecture with separate frontend and backend
 - ⚙️ Fault tolerance, replication, and sharding using Solr
 - 📉 Incorrect Query Handling , Retrieves the most relevant results